djibril-coulybaly/Final-Year-Project/README.md

 ## :star2: About the Project

-This project served as my final year dissertation & was completed as part of the ***CMPU 4027 Final Year Project*** module in my final year of the **BSc in Computer Science** degree in **Technological University Dublin - City Campus**.
+This project is my dissertation that I completed in my final year of the **BSc in Computer Science** degree in **Technological University Dublin - City Campus**.

 This project places emphasis on the workings behind a public transportation system that is used by daily commuters, public transport operators and administrations.

 By upgrading the flaws surrounding these individual entities and providing solution to improve the interdependence between them, it can serve as a blueprint in how governments and public transportation operators alike can reform this sector to meet the needs and demands of commuters.